 - Have your arms rest beside your body, facing downward with your hands.

 - Inhale, and raise your back off the floor (lower, upper, and middle).
 Roll your shoulders back to make sure that your head touches your chest without lifting it.
 Let your weight be borne by your shoulders, feet, and arms.

 - When you tighten them, firm up your buttocks.
-Make sure that the thighs are parallel to the floor and each other.
+Make sure that the thighs are parallel to the floor and to each other.

 - To raise your torso higher, interlace your fingers and drive your hands harder towards the ground.

-- Keep that pose for a minute at-least.
+- Keep that pose for a minute, at least.
 Breathe deeply and gently.

 - Exhale and release the pose.

 - Back muscles are strengthening.

 - You are pumping your lungs with more air and improving overall body efficiency.

 - Helpful in asthma and hypertension.